-Does this financial product have a sustainable investment objective? ● ● □ Yes ●○ ✓ No It will make a minimum of sustainable investments with an environmental objective:% in economic activities that qualify as environmentally sustainable under the cha as i It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of% assistainable investments EU Taxonomy in economic activities that do not qualify as environmentally sustainable with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective inve Il make a minimum of sustainable estments with a social ective: • n promotes E/S characteristics, but will not make any sustainable nvestments
+[ Sustainable investment neans an investment n an economic activity Does this financial product have a sustainable investment objective? ●●□ Yes that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies It will make a minimum of sustainable investments with an environmental objective:% in economic activities that qualify as environmentally sustainable under the EU Taxonomy It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of% of sustainable investments with an environmental objective in follow good governance practices. in economic activities that do not economic activities that qualify as The EU Taxonomy is a qualify as environmentally sustainable under the EU Taxonomy environmentally sustainable under the EU Taxonomy classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities .
+That with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy Regulation does not lay down a list of socially □ with a social objective sustainable economic activities.
+Sustainable investments with an environmental objective ☐ It will make a minimum of sustainable investments with a social objective:% It promotes E/S characteristics, but will not make any sustainable investments hight be aligned with the arron and the arrows or not.